Sandra Beyda-Lorie, Ph.D., Professor, Dean

 Prior to being accepted by a field site, the student may be required to interview with staff at the site, complete an application, submit additional information, and/or have credentials reviewed based on site requirements.

 Students complete supervised field-based activities at these partner sites to develop a practical skill set and gain a deeper awareness of the knowledge, skills, and dispositions required of a practicing professional in the field.
-All field-based experiences are conducted under the supervision of a fully certified professional at the field site and a university supervisor.
+All field-based experiences are conducted under the supervision of a licensed teacher at the field site and a university supervisor.
 The student is evaluated by both.

 Office of Clinical Experiences and Student Teaching (CEST)